I Represent the Newest Wave of Dog-Training Science in the Area

 I take a science-based approach.
 It’s not magic.
 It’s not “whispering”.
 It’s all science.
 And because it’s science, you can do it too, provided that you are willing to put in the work.

 Yes, that means that you, too, can learn how to train your dog like a pro.
 In fact, my teaching approach is tailored toward you with that goal in mind.

 As a pastor ordained in the Presbyterian Church (USA), I have made a commitment to live a life that reflects Divine Love.
 As a person interested in science, I care deeply about what current research tells us about the world.
-My approach recognizes that the current science is showing that the most healthy and effective form of dog training is that which nurtures a loving relationship between canine and human companions.
+It turns out, by the way, that the latest science reveals that the most effective form of dog training out there is that which nurtures a loving relationship between canine and human companions.